 The third part describes good hygiene practices.
 These include staff hygiene, training, maintenance and thermometer calibration, cleaning and sanitising programs, pest control procedures, etc.

-In other words, your food safety program should document clearly the procedures and practices within your centre (i.e. what you do).
-Your centre will be audited against these procedures and practices.
+In other words, your food safety programme should document clearly the procedures and practices within your centre (i.e. what you do).
+Your child care centre will be audited against these procedures and practices.

 What you can do to facilitate compliance

-- SA Health offers a free food safety plan that you can download and tailor to suit Child Care & Early Learning Centre.
-The plan is widely used throughout WA.
+- The NSW Food Authority and SA Health offers a free food safety programmes that you can download and tailor to suit your Child Care & Early Learning Centre.
+These free programmes are widely used throughout WA.

-- Once tailored to suit your business you will need to submit this plan to the local council for a process called verification.
-This means the council needs to review and approve your food safety plan, however if you have used the above template this process is very straightforward.
+- Once tailored to suit your business you will need to submit the FSP to the local council for a process called verification.
+This means the council needs to review and approve your food safety programme, however if you have used the above template this process is very straightforward.

 - Have your staff complete “I’m alert in Food Safety”.
 This free training program is available from your local council and is completed online.
 This training program is widely used and is supported by local government health inspectors throughout Australia.